 “I’d like that, and maybe I can even use the three Dutch words I know.”

 Here's our loosely-planned itinerary for St. Maarten.
-Maybe it will give you some good ideas for a weekend getaway of your own.
+Maybe it will inspire you to plan a weekend getaway of your own.

-We left on Friday morning and arrived at Princess Juliana International Airport in time for a late lunch.
-As we drove to our hotel we watched the sun play on the ocean, creating assorted luminous green and blue hues that Crayola will never be able to duplicate.
+We left on Friday morning, arriving at Princess Juliana International Airport in time for a late lunch.
+The sun teased us as we rode to the hotel, making the ocean sparkle and creating assorted luminous green and blue hues that Crayola will never be able to duplicate.

 The better to admire the view with, my dear.

-As we sat there, Dan noticed a nearby hill.
+As we ate, Dan noticed a nearby hill.
 “I want to hike up there before we leave,” he said, “just to see what's on the other side.”
 It sounded intriguing, although I suspected we would just see more ocean.

 Still, there's nothing wrong with that.